thelasallian/Residency-Bot/README.md

 # Residency-Bot
-A Discord bot that tracks the online residency hours of TLS staffers.
+A Discord bot that tracks the online residency hours of users via activity in a voice channel.

 # Update the commands
 1. Run `node deploy-commands.js`